crayaan/general_vault/Physics/Classical Mechanics/Classical Examples of Least Action.md

 ## Overview

-This note presents key examples and problems that illustrate the [[Principle of Least Action]] and its applications in classical mechanics.
+This note presents key examples and problems that illustrate the [[Hamilton's Principle|Principle of Least Action]] and its applications in classical mechanics.
 Each example demonstrates how the principle leads to equations of motion and reveals important physical insights.

 ## Fundamental Examples